Search

 Stovetop Method:

-• Add chopped carrot, celery, onion, and smashed garlic.
-Wrap bay leaves, thyme, parsley stems, and peppercorns in cheesecloth and tie into a satchel with butcher’s twine.
-Add to the pot.
+• Add carrot, celery, onion, and garlic.
+Wrap bay leaves, thyme, parsley stems, and peppercorns in cheesecloth and tie into a satchel; add to the pot.

 • Bring to a boil, then immediately reduce to a gentle simmer.
 Cover with a lid.

-• If the chickpeas are tender,, stir in 2 tablespoons of kosher salt.
-If still firm throughout, continue simmering for another 10–15 minutes before salting.
+• If the chickpea is tender inside but still slightly firm at the center, stir in 2 tbsp kosher salt.
+If it’s still firm throughout, simmer 10–15 minutes more, then salt.

-• Strain the chickpeas over a large bowl to catch the broth.
-Discard the herb satchel and vegetables (or reserve the veggies, if desired).
-Store chickpeas and broth in separate containers.
+• Strain chickpeas over a bowl to keep the broth.
+Discard the herb satchel and vegetables (or reserve if desired).

 Instant Pot Method:

-• Repeat steps 1 and 2 from the Stovetop Method: Add soaked and rinsed chickpeas to the Instant Pot with 8 cups of fresh water, chopped carrot, celery, onion, smashed garlic, and the herb satchel.
+• Add soaked and rinsed chickpeas to the Instant Pot with 8 cups fresh water, carrot, celery, onion, garlic, and the herb satchel.

 • Pressure cook on Manual | High for: